lsst-dm/cm-cookiecutters/M49_FL_CI/README.md

 ## Contents

+### Submit Workflow Stage
+The `submit_workflow_stage.sh` script is used to submit a single BPS workflow from one of the BPS yaml files included in the cookie.
+The name of the YAML file should be provided as the first and only argument to this script.

+The script should submit the workflow and then loop until it is complete according to the contents of the `.node_status` file in the workflow's submit directory.

+### Generate HiPS Maps
+The `generate_hips_maps.sh` script is used to perform the warp and rasterization of healpix tiles after the availability of `deep_coadd_predetection` products.
+The pipeline and workflow files for these operations are in the `hips/` directory.

+### Allocate Nodes
+The `allocate.sh` script is used to generate glide-ins for HTCondor jobs during campaign processing.
+It is written to loop every 2 minutes for up to 1 day.

 ### BPS Submit Node Status
 This cookie includes a Python script and related `jq` filter for parsing a `.node_status` file written by BPS to quickly produce a progress report of a running BPS workflow.
 "Quickly" is relative to running a `bps report` for the same information.